QSchenKI/Subclinical_athero_endotype/README.md

 For the OLINK protein, please use the Z-scores in your own cohort.
 Save the dataset as csv file, with sep of ",".
-## Activate endotype_pred enviroment
+## Activate endotype_pred environment
 ```
 conda activate endotype_pred
 ```
 After running this command, you will expect that (endotype_pred) shown in your terminal if everything goes well.

 ## endotype prediction
-Supposed we save the data for prediction in folder of data, then the endotype can be predicted as follow
+Supposed we save the data for prediction in the folder of data, then the endotype can be predicted as follow
 ```
 python endotype_pred.py --file data/exmaple_data.csv --output output.csv
 ```
 After running this command, the file output.csv will include a new column of pred_endotype indicating the predicted endotype in your cohort.
-You can specify the directory of input file by --file or -f, and specify the output file directory and name by --output or -o
+You can specify the directory of the input file by --file or -f, and specify the output file directory and name by --output or -o

-## Deactivate endotype_pred enviroment
+## Deactivate endotype_pred environment
 ```
 conda deactivate
 ```
-The command brings you back to your original base enviroment and now you will start to proceed other project.
+The command brings you back to your original base environment and now you can proceed with your other projects without influence by the endotype_pred environment.